inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section4.md

 +nHierarchical       (15 6 4);          // Coefficients for hierarchical decomposition
 ```

-These changes ensure that the simulation workload is properly partitioned across all available processors for optimal parallel performance.
+These changes ensure the simulation workload is properly partitioned across all available processors, enabling optimal parallel performance.

 ## Run your simulation
 Below is the updated Python script for running the simulation across two machines using an MPI cluster and the newly